 While tens of millions of dollars are spent annually on studying and protecting rhinos in the wild, since the 1993 interventions only a few hundred thousand dollars has been spent on addressing the underlying demand for rhino horn that drives poaching.

-We also developed partnerships with African Wildlife Foundation, Education for Nature–Vietnam, and the National Basketball Association.
+In addition, we developed partnerships with African Wildlife Foundation, CHANGE–Vietnam, and the National Basketball Association.
 We continue to liaise with the Chinese State Forestry Administration and are encouraged to see them reach out to all Chinese travelling abroad in a message not to buy rhino horn via Chinese cell phone providers.